sensu/sensu-docs/content/sensu-go/6.3/web-ui/webconfig-reference.md

 poll_interval |
 -------------|------
-description  | The frequency at which web UI pages will poll for new data from the Sensu backend.
-Increase the `poll_interval` value if web UI sessions are causing heavy load.
-In milliseconds. required     | false type         | Integer default      | `10000` example      | {{< language-toggle >}}
+description  | The frequency at which web UI pages will poll for new data from the Sensu backend, in milliseconds.
+Useful for increasing the polling interval duration if web UI sessions are causing heavy load.
+If you set the poll interval, all web UI views will use the poll interval value instead of their individual polling defaults. required     | false type         | Integer example      | {{< language-toggle >}}
 {{< code yml >}}
-poll_interval: 10000
+poll_interval: 120000
 {{< /code >}}
 {{< code json >}}
 {
-  "poll_interval": 10000
+  "poll_interval": 120000
 }
 {{< /code >}}
 {{< /language-toggle >}}